cskardon/Neo4jDataConnectorForPowerBi/README.md

   Under the 'Data Extensions' heading select the radio option of:
   > (Not Recommended) Allow any extension to load without validation or warning

+## Versions!

+1.0 = Initial release
+1.1 = Bug fix to get it working with Neo4j 4.0 MR2 (and probably onwards)